 Improbable as it might seem, despite having no talent for

-dance, these lessons resulted in a career.
+dance, these lessons resulted in a career as a dance teacher.
 I contend

-that 'Destiny' played a direct role in my strange tale.
+that 'Fate' played a direct role in my strange tale.

 taught people how to Disco dance.
-As the dance program
+However, later on

 By the time the

-Millennium approached, SSQQ was so big that we
+Millennium approached, SSQQ had grown so big that we

-could barely fit everyone in.
+could barely fit everyone in the building.
 At its peak, my Houston-based

 dance studio saw

-as many as 1,400 people a week walk through its doors.
+as many as 1,400 people walk through its doors per week.

 At that point, I am fairly certain SSQQ was